BunsDev/chainlink-vault-ERC4626/STIPS.md

 |----------|---------|----------------------------------------------------------------------------------------------------------|
 | gasLimit | uint256 | Specifies the maximum amount of gas CCIP can consume to execute ccipReceive() on the contract located on the destination blockchain.
 Read Setting gasLimit for more details. |
 | strict   | bool    | Used for strict sequencing.
 Read Sequencing for more details.                                            |

+## Examples of Simple Contracts in Foundry

+- **BasicMessageReceiver**
+- **BasicMessageSender**
+- **BasicTokenSender**
+- **CCIPReceiver.sol** - Abstract contract.
+Use this to receive messages on the destination chain, inherit from npm toolkit.
+- **Transferor.sol** - Example contract of a simple transferring contract on the home chain, with features like whitelisting.

+#### CCIP Architecture

+##### The Router
+- The primary contract CCIP users interface with.
+- Responsible for initiating cross-chain interactions.
+One router contract exists per chain.
+- When transferring tokens, callers must approve tokens for the router contract.
+- Routes the instruction to the destination-specific OnRamp.

+##### Commit Store
+- The Committing DON interacts with the CommitStore contract on the destination blockchain to store the Merkle root of the finalized messages on the source blockchain.

+##### OnRamp
+- One OnRamp contract per lane.
+- Checks destination-blockchain-specific validity (e.g., validating account address syntax).
+- Verifies the message size limit and gas limits.
+- Keeps track of sequence numbers to preserve the sequence of messages for the receiver.
+- Manages billing and interacts with the TokenPool if the message includes a token transfer.
+- Emits an event monitored by the committing DON.

+##### OffRamp
+- One OffRamp contract per lane.
+- Ensures message authenticity by verifying the proof against a committed and blessed Merkle root.
+- Executes transactions only once.
+- After validation, transmits received messages to the Router contract.
+- If the CCIP transaction includes token transfers, calls the TokenPool to transfer assets to the receiver.

+##### Token Pools
+- Each token has its own token pool, an abstraction layer over ERC-20 tokens facilitating OnRamp and OffRamp operations.
+- Configurable to lock or burn at the source blockchain and unlock or mint at the destination blockchain.

 ## Open Questions